Guaranteed Issue Rights

 - If you switch from Medigap coverage to a Medicare Advantage plan and want to change back, you can purchase your previous policy — if it’s still available.
 If it isn’t, you can purchase a Medigap policy from any insurer in your state.
 But you have to do so within 63 days of when your Medicare Advantage coverage ends.

 In most states, there are 10 standardized Medigap plans.
-Under your guaranteed issue rights, you may not be able to choose from only some of these Medicare plans in certain situations.
+Under your guaranteed issue rights, you may be able to choose from only some of these Medicare plans in certain situations.

 If more than one situation applies to you, you have the right to choose the situation that gives you the best choices and options to replace your coverage.

-These guaranteed issue rights are from federal law, but your state may provide more Medigap and Medicare SELECT rights.
+These guaranteed issue rights are federal law, but your state may provide more Medigap and Medicare SELECT rights.
 You can contact your State Health Insurance Assistance Program to find out your rights in your state.

 Can You Buy Medigap Without Guaranteed Issue Rights?

 If you don’t meet any of the situations for guaranteed issue rights to take effect, you may still be able to buy a Medigap policy after your Medigap open enrollment period ends.